ugaurav2005/Bank-Loan-Analysis/README.md

 Bank loans are a crucial financial tool that enables individuals and businesses to achieve their goals and manage financial needs.
 Banks collect and analyse loan data — from loan applications, credit reports, internal transaction records, online portals and third-party sources — to assess risk, support lending decisions, manage loan portfolios, detect fraud, stay compliant with regulations, and understand customer behaviour.

 This project analyses a bank's loan portfolio to give the bank's management a clear, data-driven view of its lending business.
-The dashboard is built in two stages — first using **MS SQL Server** to store the data and answer business questions through SQL queries, and then using **Power BI** to turn those answers into an interactive, visual report — so that results from SQL, Power BI, Tableau and Excel can be compared against one another.
+The dashboard is built in two stages — first using **MS SQL Server** to store the data and answer business questions through SQL queries, and then using **Power BI** to turn those answers into an interactive, visual report — so that results from SQL, Power BI and Excel can be compared against one another.

 The dashboard is designed to help the bank: